CT / PET CT examination

 Referral

-If you would like to request a PET/CT examination for a disease category that is not supported by the National Health Insurance Fund (OEP) and you are willing to pay for the examination out of pocket, please contact our customer service at the central phone number, where you will receive information about the process, fees, and payment options for the PET/CT examination.
+If you would like to request a PET/CT examination for a disease category that is not supported by OEP, or if the patient undertakes the examination at their own expense, please call our customer service at our central telephone number.
+There you will receive information about the process of the PET/CT examination, its fee, and the possible methods of payment.
+A privately financed PET/CT examination can be initiated by completing and returning our examination request form.

 How to prepare for the PET/CT examination